SuiteScript 2.x Suitelet Script Type

 1. Suitelets use UI objects to create custom pages that look like NetSuite pages.
 SuiteScript UI objects encapsulate the elements for building NetSuite-looking portlets, forms, fields, sublists, tabs, lists, and columns.

 2. Backend Suitelets do not use any UI objects and execute backend logic, which can then be parsed by other parts of a custom application.
-Backend Suitelets are best used for the following purposes:
+Backend Suitelets work best when you use them for:

 • Providing a service for backend logic to other SuiteScripts.